UTexas

 3. engages in unauthorized downloading, copying, or distribution of computer software or data;

-14. Stalking – a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others and would cause that person to fear for their safety or suffer substantial emotional distress.
-(Please note that Stalking here in 11-402(a)(14) is separate from the gender or sex-based stalking rule included in HOP 3-3031.)
+12. Stalking – a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others and causes that person to fear for their safety or suffer substantial emotional distress.
+(Please note that Stalking as defined here is separate from the gender or sex-based stalking rule included in HOP 3-3031.)

 1. A "course of conduct" means two or more acts in which a person directly, indirectly or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens or communicates to or about a person or interferes with a person's property.

-2. "Reasonable person" means a reasonable person under similar circumstances.
+2. "Reasonable person" means a hypothetical person of average caution and prudence under similar circumstances to the complainant.

 3. "Substantial emotional distress" means significant mental suffering or anguish that disrupts or impairs usual functioning.
 It may, but does not necessarily, require medical or other professional treatment or counseling.